xarray-contrib/xarray.dev/src/posts/introducing-inference-data/index.md

 ## How this enables ArviZ

-With a consistent object that represents the outputs of PPLs, it became possible develop ArviZ, a unified library for exploratory analysis of Bayesian models.
+With a consistent object that represents the outputs of PPLs, it became possible to develop ArviZ, a unified library for exploratory analysis of Bayesian models.
 Now it didn't matter what PPL someone decided to use, as long as they follow the InferenceData specification ArviZ will know "what to do".